About Daniel S. Sokal, LCSW, ABD

 I am a New York state licensed clinical social worker providing psychotherapy and counseling from a psychodynamic perspective.
 A psychodynamic perspective means that together we will work to identify the deeper meanings in everyday things.

 I specialize in working with depression, anxiety, life adjustment, and relationship issues. and have spent the last 15 plus years working with children, adolescents, adults, couples, and families.

-I graduated with my Master’s in Social Work from Syracuse University in 2012.
-During my time in graduate school I was the President of the Delta Gamma Chapter of the Phi Alpha National Honor Society, awarded NASW-CNY Chapter Student of the year in 2012, recipient of the Amy B. Watkins scholarship from OCFS in 2011, and I was the Class Marshall and Convocation Speaker for the 2012 graduating class.
-I was also a member of the MSW class that was the recipient of Syracuse University’s Chancellor’s Award for Public Engagement and Scholarship for both 2011 & 2012.
-I was also a Graduate Research Assistant to Pamela Johnson, LMSW, Ph.D.
+I graduated with my Master’s in Social Work from Syracuse University.
+During my time in graduate school I was the President of the Delta Gamma Chapter of the Phi Alpha National Honor Society, awarded NASW-CNY Chapter Student Of The Year, recipient of the Amy B. Watkins scholarship, and elected Class Marshall and Convocation Speaker for our graduating class.
+I was also a member of the MSW class that was the recipient of Syracuse University’s Chancellor’s Award for Public Engagement and Scholarship for back-to-back years.
+Finally, I also served as a Graduate Research Assistant to Pamela Johnson, LMSW, Ph.D.

 I am currently a Ph.D. candidate at The Institute for Clinical Social Work.
 My research interests include; parentification, role reversal, the parent-as-peer dynamic, the experience of a narcissistic parent, and the adolescent experience of the parent-as-peer dynamic.